 This might be difficult, especially if friends and family are actually part of the problem.
 If so, it might be better to speak to a professional person first.
 Go to www.mindingyourhead.info to find services in your area.
-If you are in distress or despair call Lifeline on 0808 808 8000 to talk confidentially to a lifeline counsellor.
+If you are in distress or despair call Lifeline on 0808 808 8000 (Deaf people and those with hearing difficulties can contact Lifeline on Textphone 18001 0808 808 8000) to talk confidentially to a lifeline counsellor.
 Or speak to your GP for advice.